92% of participants will know how to apply best practices and Ohio law in prescribing controlled substances, including awareness of drug diversion.

-Therapeutic goals should be established regarding pain control and improvement in function.
+Therapeutic goals should be established and documented regarding pain control and improvement in function.
 Pain goals typically involve a reduction in pain, not necessarily an elimination of pain.
 Functional goals may include improved sleeping, increased ability to perform activities of daily living, progress in physical therapy, increased social interactions.

 The treatment plan should be established before initiating treatment.
-In this plan, the patient and the provider should discuss the benefits, risks, and alternatives before starting treatment.
+In this plan, the patient and the provider should discuss and document the benefits, risks, and alternatives before starting treatment.
 Also, the clinician needs to discuss how the patient will be monitored, including how the patient will be evaluated for potential misuse of the prescribed drug.
 The use of written documents is often included in the plan.
 This may include agreements, treatment plans, and informed consent.
-The clinician must document that decision making was implemented, including informed consent; goal setting was discussed, and a monitoring plan was defined.40
+The clinician must document that decision making was implemented, including informed consent; goal setting was discussed, and a monitoring plan was defined.42

 This approach is 80-90% effective.

 Adjunctive drugs are used to enhance the analgesic effect, reduce side effects, and assist with co-existent symptoms.
 Different patients will respond distinctively to different treatments regarding efficacy and side effects.
 Trial and error are often used in the treatment of chronic pain.